ACCESS-NRI/access-esm1.6-configs/documentation/docs/pages/index.md

 - [dev-1pctCO2](https://github.com/ACCESS-NRI/access-esm1.6-configs/tree/dev-1pctCO2)
 - [dev-amip](https://github.com/ACCESS-NRI/access-esm1.6-configs/tree/dev-amip)

-Where changes are made, they should be applied to all these branches (where relevant).
+Where changes are made, they should be applied to all these branches (where relevant) by pull requests.
 These comparisons can assist with understanding differences between configurations:

 - [dev-preindustrial+concentrations↔️dev-preindustrial+emissions
 ](https://github.com/ACCESS-NRI/access-esm1.6-configs/compare/dev-preindustrial+concentrations..dev-preindustrial+emissions